 - The fact that your attachment is MIME-encoded, which causes the size to swell up to 40%.
 So a 35 MB file on your hard drive will take up approx. 50 MB of space when MIME encoded for sending as an attachment.
 (A 23 MB file on your hard drive will take up approx. 30 MB when MIME-encoded.)

 - Any limits your email client has on attachments, which vary from email client to email client (for example, HostGator Webmail's limit is 50 MB, while Outlook 2010's limit is 20 MB).

 - Any limits the recipient's server has on attachment size, which also varies from email service provider to email service provider (for example, Hotmail has a 10 MB limit, while Yahoo! has 25 MB and G Mail will have a 50 MB limit).

 - Any limits the recipient's email client may have on attachment size.

-- How much free space is in the recipient's e-mail account, if their mailbox has a size limit.
+- How much free space is in the recipient's e-mail account if their mailbox has a size limit.
 (If their mailbox is full, your message will be rejected.)

-As you can see, there are many variables (factors) that can effect how large an attachment can be.
+As you can see, there are many variables (factors) that can affect how large an attachment can be.
 You may even encounter situations where you send an identical attachment to two people, and one receives it, and the other does not.
 That is usually caused by one recipient's server rejecting the attachment for being too large, and the other one accepting it.